LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 ### Extending the `Trainer`

 There are two different options to customize certain aspects of the behavior of the `Trainer`.
+Additional read-only operations can be implemented with the callback API.
-One option the customize the `Trainer` is the callback API Callbacks are executed at certain events while the training (e.g., at the end of an epoch).
+Callbacks are executed at certain events while the training (e.g., at the end of an epoch).
 They have access to many different things like the model or the current state of the `Trainer`.
-However, their access is limited to read-only operations, limiting their scope to things like logging, saving certain parts of a model, or stopping the training if a specific condition is met.
+However, since they can not manipulate their environment, their scope is limited to logging, saving certain parts of a model, or stopping the training if a specific condition is met.

-If further changes to the `Trainer` are required, the recommended way is to subclass it and create a custom version.
+If further changes to the `Trainer` are required, the recommended way is to subclass it and create a custom via inheritance.
-Internally, the `Trainer` structures the training into different substeps and exposes each of them via a method.
+Internally, the `Trainer` structures the training into different sub-steps and exposes them via a method for each of them.
 By overwriting these methods, it is possible to change certain parts of the logic without rewriting the rest of the code that would not be changed anyway.
 The most important methods to modify the `train-test-val`-loop itself are the `<train/test/val>-step` methods and the `compute_loss` method.
-These methods implement the essential individual training steps and are used in all higher-order methods that handle the complete train, test, or validation loop.
+These methods implement the essential individual training steps and are called within methods that implement higher-order steps like the `.train`-method, which handles the complete training loop.

 ### Logging

-Logging is simple and is done automatically if a `logdir` is specified in the `TrainingArguments`.
+If a `logdir` is specified in the `TrainingArguments`-object, logging is enabled automatically.
+By default, the `Trainer` logs the progress in two formats.
-By default, it saves the logs to disk, using a Tensorboard-compliant format.
+It logs the progress to the console, and it saves the logs to disk, using a Tensorboard-compliant format.
 Additional logging can be implemented by either overwriting the `.log`-method of Trainer or by using callbacks.
 There are already some pre-built callbacks available.
-For example, to log the progress to Weights and Biases.
+For example, to log the progress to Weights and Biases or a CSV table.

 #### Custom metrics

-If not only the loss should be logged the `Trainer` has to equipped with other performance measures.
-Computing custom metrics while training does not require overwriting methods.
+Since the `Trainer` is agnostic towards the task it is used with; it only logs the loss from the model by default.
-Instead, we can initialize the `Trainer` with a function that computes all additional metrics at one.
+Additionally, metrics can be added by equipping the `Trainer` with a function that computes them during initialization.
+This function is expected to receive an `EvalPrediction` object.
-This methods receives a `EvalPrediction` object that holds all predictions of the model and the true targets.
+This object holds all predictions of the model and the valid labels.
-The output of the function ought to be a dictionary with the name of the metric as key and the score as value.
+The output of the custom metric function ought to be a dictionary containing the name of the metric as key and the score as value.

 ### Training Arguments

 As stated above, a `TrainingArguments` object stores all hyperparameters of the training.
-Storing all parameters in a single object is useful to enable proper reproducibility since this object can easily be serialized and saved to disk as json using its `.to_json_string`-method.
+Storing all parameters in a single object is helpful to ensuring reproducibility since this object can easily be serialized and saved to disk as JSON using its `.to_json_string`-method.
-Also, the `TrainingArguments` class works seamlessly with `transformers` built-in CLI-parser class, so the parameters can easily be made available through a command-line interface.
+Also, the `TrainingArguments` class works seamlessly with `transformers` built-in CLI-parser class, which helps make the configuration of an experiment available through a command-line interface.

 ### HfArgumentParser

 Most experiments are repeated several times with different parameters.
-Changing the hyperparameters directly in the code comes with several caveats.
+By default, these parameters have to be changed directly in the source code, which is not ideal for several reasons.
 Most importantly, it can harm reproducibility since tracking changes in the source code requires either version control and a strict commit regime or keeping several versions of the same file with different parameters.
 Also, it can be tedious the search for the location of all parameters across the code manually.
-Making the hyperparameters adjustable via a command-line interface decouples the hyperparameters from the rest of the code and alleviates this issue.
+Making the hyperparameters adjustable via a command-line interface decouples their configuration from the rest of the code, which should be fixed and alleviates this issue.
-While there are arguably a lot of different solutions to this problem with many strategies that are more sophisticated than a command-line interface, it is a good start.
-It has the advantage of being platform-independent without requiring additional dependencies.
-Also, it does not require learning additional tooling.
+While there are arguably a lot of different solutions to this problem with many strategies that are more sophisticated than a command-line interface, it is a good first step.
+Firstly, it has the advantage of being platform-independent without requiring additional dependencies.
+Secondly, it does not require learning additional tooling or the installation of additional software to control the different experiments.

-Huggingface comes with a built-in solution called `HfArgumentParser`.
-It creates command-line interfaces by exposing the fields of `dataclasses` as command-line arguments.
+Huggingface provides a built-in solution for building these interfaces called `HfArgumentParser`.
+It is a extended version of Pythons `argsparse` parser and creates command-line interfaces by parsing the fields of `dataclasses` and them as command-line arguments.
-Since many classes of the `transformers` library have corresponding configuration `dataclasses` that store all their parameters, the `HfArgumentParser` can be used to control nearly every aspect of the training.
-The example below shows how easy it is to create custom dataclasses, so that
+Since most configuration classes of the `transformers` library are `dataclasses,` the `HfArgumentParser` can flexibly control nearly every aspect of the training.
+Also it can be easily extended by creating custom `dataclasses` that hold additional parameters (like in listing )

 ```{code-cell} ipython
 from dataclasses import dataclass, field